-Jaundice means that your skin and other body parts turn a yellow colour.
-Always see a doctor if you become jaundiced, as it is vital to diagnose the cause.
-Jaundice treatment and outlook (prognosis) depend on the cause.
+Jaundice means that the skin and other body parts turn a yellow colour.
+It is vital to diagnose the cause of jaundice and therefore important to always seek medical help.
+Jaundice treatment and outlook (prognosis) depends on the cause.

 What is jaundice?

 Jaundice is due to a build-up of a chemical called bilirubin in the tissues of the body.
 Bilirubin is a normal body chemical but can build up to abnormally high levels in various diseases.

 By Sheila J Toro, CC BY 4.0, via Wikimedia Commons

 Causes of Jaundice